jzamponi/synthesizer/README.md

     $ cd synthesizer
     $ python3 -m pip install .

+for pip users.
+If use conda,

+    $ conda develop .

 ## Run the code:

 Synthesizer requires at least one of its five main options to run: